£0.00 0

 What is Deschooling?

-Deschooling is not so much a method or philosophy of Home Education as a transition period from school education to Home Education, almost always used for children who have recently left a formal school environment.
+Deschooling is not a method or philosophy of Home Education as such, it is more of a transition period from school education to Home Education, most often used for children who have recently left a formal school environment.

 How it works.